codlark/cls/docs/Plan.md

  ```
  - - thinking about this I might just re-write the element class and systems to use a chain map?
 Put this element templates, and parents in one update
  - parent elements, like a element template but the x and y get added to the parent
- - - element class idea, get rid of dif element classes, just a single class with all the prop validators registered separate, and the drawing funcs stored in a dict

 1.0